 Benefits of keeping work and home separate

-Work-life balance helps you get things done.
+A work-life balance helps you get things done.
 Although we don’t like to admit it, some tasks have a habit of expanding to fill the time given to complete them.
-Without a commute to mark the end of your workday, deadlines and projects can too easily slip into the evening.
-On top of this, add various household chores, family obligations, and doorbells, and your home begins to resemble a veritable minefield of distractions.
-Unless you make a conscious effort to achieve work-life balance, your productivity drops and jobs take longer to complete.
+Without a commute to mark the end of your working day, deadlines and projects can too easily slip into the evening.
+On top of this, add various household tasks, family obligations and doorbells, and your home begins to resemble a veritable minefield of distractions.
+Unless you make a conscious effort to achieve a work-life balance, your productivity drops and jobs take longer to complete.

 With a monthly membership to WeWork All Access, you can unlock workspaces at WeWork locations all around the world.
-There, you’ll find phone booths to take private meetings and specialized workstations designed to maximize productivity.
+There, you’ll find phone boxes to take private meetings and specialised workstations designed to maximise productivity.

-Stress and burnout are two of the most common health problems in the modern workplace, and they can lead to physical symptoms such as nausea, aches, fatigue, and high blood pressure.
-An environment that prioritizes a healthy work-life balance reduces stress by having set working hours and creating a boundary between your responsibilities at the office and the rest of your day.
+Stress and burnout are two of the most common health problems in the modern workplace, and they can lead to physical symptoms such as nausea, aches, fatigue and high blood pressure.
+An environment that prioritises a healthy work-life balance reduces stress by having set working hours and creating a boundary between your responsibilities at the office and the rest of your day.